 Employment of foreign nationals

 Since 2005, we have been actively recruiting foreign nationals.
-As of April 2023, 15 foreign employees are active in the company, and three have been promoted to unit manager positions.
+As of April 2025, 16 foreign employees are active in the company, and five have been promoted to assistant manager positions.
 In addition, our overseas subsidiaries, which are the overseas bases of our Group, hire locally and actively promote non-Japanese to management and administrative positions.

-The percentage of foreign nationals among the Company’s hires for the three-year period beginning in FY2020 is as follows.
+The following table shows the percentage of foreign nationals among the Company’s hires for the three-year period beginning in FY2022.

 FY2022